-"While on campus, face coverings are required in all buildings and classrooms.
+"While on campus, face coverings are required in all buildings and classrooms for at least the first 3 weeks of the semester (face coverings will encouraged all semester).
 Face coverings are also required in outdoor spaces where physical distance cannot be guaranteed.
-Please be familiar with the additional information on the Healthy Clemson website, such as the use of wipes for in-person classes.
+Please be familiar with the additional information on the Healthy Clemson website.
 If an instructor does not have a face covering or refuses to wear an approved face covering without valid accommodation, students should notify the department chair.
 If a student does not have a face covering or refuses to wear an approved face covering without valid accommodation, the instructor will ask the student to leave the academic space and may report the student's actions to the Office of Community & Ethical Standards as a violation of the Student Code of Conduct.
-If the student's actions disrupt the class to the extent that an immediate response is needed, the instructor may call the Clemson University Police Department at 656-2222."
-Office of Community & Ethical Standards Expectations for Student Classroom Behavior
+If the student's actions disrupt the class to the extent that an immediate response is needed, the instructor may call the Clemson University Police Department at 656-2222.Office of Community & Ethical Standards Expectations for Student Classroom Behavior